DIVISION OF COUNSELING

 Students develop ethical, legal, and professional knowledge and responses to issues arising in professional counseling.
-The following issues relevant to the practice of professional counseling are investigated: licensure and certification (LPC, NBSS, AAMFT); legal responsibilities and liabilities; and emotional, spiritual, and personal concerns of the practicing Christian counselor.
+The following issues relevant to the practice of professional counseling are investigated: licensure and certification (e.g., LPC, NBCC); legal responsibilities and liabilities; and emotional, spiritual, and personal concerns of the practicing Christian counselor.
 The second half of the course is designed to teach a process of ethical decision making to help increase a student’s awareness of ethical practice.
-Students will examine the code of ethics statements of the American Association of Marriage and Family Therapy, Louisiana Licensed Professional Counselors Board of Examiners, and the American Psychology Association.
+Students will examine the code of ethics statements of the Louisiana Licensed Professional Counselors Board of Examiners, and the American Counseling Association.
 Role-plays and video segments will be utilized to gain an experiential understanding regarding ethical responses to topics such as boundaries issues, moral issues, dual relationships, confidentiality, financial matters, termination processes, and duty to report and warn.
 This course and COUN6301, COUN6302 and COUN6350 OR COUN6351 are prerequisites for all other counseling courses.

 Students are introduced to basic neuroanatomy and neurophysiology, along with effects of various classes of substances on the brain.
 In addition, students will learn major etiological models of chemical dependency and corresponding treatment options.
 Students are encouraged to incorporate the broadest level of integration of physiological, psychological, and theological insights into the problem of chemical dependency.
 Family intervention programs are examined, and a family systems perspective is used.
 The chemically dependent family system is studied.